cloudflare/workers-sdk/templates/experimental/worker-python/README.md

 pip install transcrypt
 ```

-After that you can run Wrangler commands, such as `wrangler publish` to push your code to Cloudflare.
+After that you can run Wrangler commands, such as `wrangler deploy` to push your code to Cloudflare.
 If you exit virtualenv (`deactivate`) and return to the project directory later, you'll need to activate virtualenv (`source env/bin/activate`) but will not need to rerun the other installation commands.

 If `python3` is not Python 3.7 on your system, make sure you install it, create the virtualenv using the right version of Python, and edit webpack.config.js under `command` to specify the correct path to the Python 3.7 executable in the virtualenv directory.
 If you are using Windows, see [this workaround for an issue with transcrypt-loader paths](https://github.com/QQuick/Transcrypt/issues/624#issuecomment-507866238).